fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 ---
 title: How to manage JavaScript dependencies
 description: How to manage JavaScript Dependencies
-date: "2018-10-23T16:58:08.051Z"
+date: "2019-10-23T16:58:08.051Z"
 tags: [entry. development, javascript, yarn]
 draft: true
 ---
-In modern JavaScript applications, we can add tried-and-tested open source libraries and utilities by downloading and installing [packages](https://docs.npmjs.com/about-packages-and-modules) from the [NPM registry](https://www.npmjs.com/).
-This can be handy by letting you concentrate on your application’s _unique features_ rather than reinventing the wheel for already-solved common problems.
+In modern JavaScript applications, we can add tried-and-tested open source libraries and utilities by installing [packages](https://docs.npmjs.com/about-packages-and-modules) from the [NPM registry](https://www.npmjs.com/).
+This can be helpful by letting you concentrate on your application’s _unique features_ rather than reinventing the wheel for already-solved common tasks.

 We can use a _package manager_ such as yarn or npm to install packages.
 When our package manager installs a package it lists it as a project _dependency_ which is to say that the project depends upon its presence to function properly.
 Anyone attempting to run the project should first install its dependencies.
-And the project owner is responsible for _managing_ its dependencies over time by updating packages to install security updates or stay on the upgrade path, and removing installed packages when they are no longer necessary.
+And the project owner is responsible for _managing_ its dependencies over time by updating packages to get security updates and stay on the upgrade path, and removing installed packages when they are no longer necessary.

 While it’s important to keep your dependencies updated, in a recent survey by Sonatype [52% of developers said they find dependency management painful](https://www.sonatype.com/resources/white-paper-state-of-the-software-supply-chain-2019).
+And I have to agree that it’s not something I generally relish.
+However over the years I’ve gotten used to the process and found some things that work for me, which I’ll note here.

+## Simplified process

 The whole process might go something like this (using [Yarn](https://yarnpkg.com/)).